tobchen/TobyG/README.md

 **IMPORTANT:** TobyG is still in development and nothing's set in stone yet.
 Also, a ton of errors aren't being checked for.

+## Requirements

+TobyG needs SDL2, GLEW and WebP.
+It needs OpenGL 2.1 or higher to run (but will most likely try to run anyway and fail).

 ## Usage

 The smallest TobyG program would be: